|From K4TLH's Weekend Radio Projects you can build - By:

 Weight Control with the Mints Diet - Adding Element Weighting to the K4ICY Minty "Kool" Keyer for Improved QRQ.

 It never fails!
 The solution to a problem often only comes to mind AFTER you publish the article it was concerned with - oh well.
 The K4ICY Minty "Kool" Keyer was my take at a 50 year old circuit, and though, many hams had tried their hands at it over the years, I not only wanted to perfect the keyer circuit but stuff it into a mint tin as well.
 There were always two features often noted as being left out when other hams built their versions; dot and dash memory and “weighting.”
 Dot and Dash memory was my first improvement, and now I provide a solution for element weighting, or at least a practical implementation.
 Confused?
 Just check out my previous article in the February 2015 Printed Circuit:

 Weighting is the relationship in time-duration (or ratio) between a single Morse ‘dit’ element (called a “bit” or a “mark”) and its associated silence (called a “space”) following the element.
 This attribute can affect not only the way the code sounds but the ease at which it can be copied, as well as its performance as sent via transmitter.
 Well-sent code is said to have 1:1 weighting where each ‘dit’ is equal to 1 bit, each inter-element space is equal to 1 bit as well, a ‘dah’ holds out for three bits with three bits for inter-letter spacing and seven bits between words.
 The word “PARIS” is said to contain 50 bits and represents an “average” English word.
-The universally accepted perceived Words Per Minute (WPM) value takes into consideration how many times PARIS can be keyed within one minute.
+The universally accepted perceived Words Per Minute (WPM) value takes into consideration how many times the word "PARIS" can be keyed within one minute.